aseemgarg/hammer.js/README.md

 ### Compatibility

+Not all gestures are supported on every device.
+This matrix shows the support we have tested.
+This is ofcourse far from extensive.
+If you've tested hammer.js on a different device, please let us know.

 |                                   | Tap | Double Tap | Hold | Drag | Transform |
 |:----------------------------------|:----|:-----------|:-----|:-----|:----------|
 | **Windows 8 Touchdisplay**                                                     |